ayushjainrksh/conactivity/README.md

   #### `npm start`

 > Wait for the script to complete parsing.
 The links would appear on the terminal.
 You can visit the active user profiles and connect by attaching a invite note.
 Update the `.env` file to repeat the process for any other company.

+## Caveats
+- Problematic with slow internet speed (check your internet connection and try again).
+- There's a limit to number of LinkedIn logins at a given time (if you see a security check on login, please wait for some time before using the script again).

+## Contributing :heart:
+- Fork the repo, make changes, submit a PR.
+It's as simple as it sounds.
+- If you find an issue, you can report it on GitHub.
+- You can also submit feature requests using GitHub issues.

+> If you get stuck somewhere, feel free to shoot a dm on my socials.